-Entertainment industry has questions to answer after Brand allegations - Cleverly
+Russell Brand allegations mean entertainment industry has questions to answer - Cleverly

 Urwin told Radio 4: "There was a level of controversy around everything he did, but we have these allegations of what went on at the BBC that seem completely and utterly inappropriate for a workplace, and were inappropriate for 2006 too."

-"Indeed, the BBC has, over successive years, evolved its approach to how it manages talent and how it deals with complaints or issues raised."
+The corporation said it had "evolved its approach" towards talent and complaints over successive years and had "clear expectations around conduct at work".

-The corporation added that it had "clear expectations around conduct at work" and would "always listen to people if they come forward with any concerns, on any issue related to any individual working at the BBC, past or present".
+It said it would "always listen to people if they come forward with any concerns, on any issue related to any individual working at the BBC, past or present".